Alehaaaa/TKM/README.md

 # TheKeyMachine -Animation tool for Maya Animators

-TheKeyMachine (TKM) is a toolset specially designed for 3D animators working with Autodesk Maya.
+TheKeyMachine (TKM) is a open source toolset specially designed for 3D animators working with Autodesk Maya.

 TheKeyMachine offers advanced animation tools that significantly speed up daily tasks and workflows for animators.